-- On May 8, 2013 City Council approved the revision to the revenue guideline for real estate taxes: - A) To incorporate a decline in real estate revenue. - B) Allow flexibility to the governing body regarding the application of the tax rate factors (resident income growth and inflationary factors). - C) Review all revenues and fees to encourage diversity and less reliance on real property revenues during economic declines.
+On May 8, 2013 City Council approved a revision to the revenue guideline for real estate taxes:

+- a) To incorporate a decline in real estate revenue. - b) Allow flexibility to the governing body regarding the application of the tax rate factors (resident income growth and inflationary factors). - c) Review all revenues and fees to encourage diversity and less reliance on real property revenues during economic declines.